unirgy/dotmesh/README.md

 * Guest user API
 * Client side AES256 encryption
 * User/tag Karma
+* Most of functionality should work without JS
 * The sky is no limit

 Potential Uses